thomasgolian/network-engineering-labs/redundant-campus-core-hsrp-etherchannel/README.md

 <br>

-## SW1 stays up as Active HSRP gateway - we can see Po1 is up, but the second link is Et0/2(D) = down.
+## SW1 stays up as Active HSRP gateway - Po1 is up, but the second link is Et0/2(D) = down.

 The Ports column shows the physical interfaces in Po1:
 <br>(P) = bundled and working